vorlac/vscode-theme-onedark-muted/README.md

-# Atom One Dark Calro Theme
+# Atom One Dark Muted Theme

 This theme is a variant of the [Atom One Dark Theme](https://github.com/akamud/vscode-theme-onedark)